 I thought I have to have a number five on the list.
 Hahaha.

-This is a power of will.
-If we want to save somehow or if we want our babies not to have diaper rash, then we have to put some effort.
+This is the power of will.
+If we want to save somehow or if we want our babies not to have a diaper rash, then we have to put some effort.
 This applies to almost everything.
-Or should I say everything.
-As the saying goes… “Good thing happens to those who wait and work hard” .
+Or should I say everything indeed?
+As the saying goes… “Good thing happens to those who wait and work hard”.

 That’s all folks!
 Feel free to share your thoughts and techniques in surviving the day with cloth diapers too.